nuxeo/doc.nuxeo.com/docs/writing-documentation.md

 `inline=true` | Allows images to be put side by side.
 `align=right` | Positions the image to the right.

+Give screenshots and images a relevant name (`new-button.png` for instance).
+Don't use the default screenshot name like `Screen Shot 2013-07-01 at 14.01.13.png`: they don't make it easy to manage attachments to the page and reuse of pictures.
+It takes a little more time, but it is much simpler when we want to clean up the attachments of a page.
+It is also easier to replace screenshots when they have a meaningful name, instead of adding and accumulate attachments to a page.

+Don't hesitate to use screenshots from other pages.
+Huge advantage: when there is a UI change, only one screenshot at one place has to be updated instead of several ones.

+For schemas, please attach the Lucidchart version to the page for easy future modifications.

 ### To Download Files
 Link to download files should be written like this:
 `[Text for download link]({{file space='space' page='page-name' name='file-name.zip'}})`